-- fees paid to third parties to conduct certain research and development activities on our behalf, including under agreements with CROs; - payments under licensing agreements, such as our upfront in-license fee for lotilaner; - consulting costs and certain allocated payroll and employee-related expenses (including stock-based compensation and salaries) for personnel engaged in research and development functions; - costs related to compliance with clinical regulatory requirements; - · costs of procuring drug products for use in our preclinical studies and clinical trials; and - · facilities expenses, which include direct and allocated expenses for rent of our laboratory.
+- fees paid to third parties to conduct certain research and development activities on our behalf, including under agreements with CROs; - payments under licensing agreements, such as our upfront in-license fee for lotilaner; - consulting costs and certain allocated payroll and employee-related expenses (including stock-based compensation and salaries) for personnel engaged in research and development functions;

+- costs related to compliance with clinical regulatory requirements; - costs of procuring drug products for use in our preclinical studies and clinical trials; and - · facilities expenses, which include direct and allocated expenses for rent of our laboratory.

 We expense both internal and external research and development expenses as incurred or as certain upfront or milestone payments become contractually due to licensors upon achievement of clinical or regulatory events.
-We recognize external research and development costs based on an evaluation of the progress to completion of specific tasks or patient dosing using information provided to us by our service providers.
+We recognize external research and development costs based on an evaluation of the progress-to-completion of (i) specific tasks performed or deliverables provided by CROs and contract manufacturing organizations ("CMOs") and (ii) patient visits for dosing or other follow-up.
+To estimate period expense for recognition, we use information provided to us by our service providers and we then apply the corresponding fee schedule.

-We track our external research and development expenses on a program-by-program basis, such as fees paid to CROs, CMOs and research laboratories in connection with our pre-clinical development, process development, manufacturing and clinical development activities.
-However, we do not track our internal research and development expenses on a program-by-program basis as they primarily relate to compensation, early research and other costs which are deployed across multiple projects under development.
-For the years ended December 31, 2018 and 2019 and for the six months ended June 30, 2019 and 2020, substantially all of our research and development expenses are attributable to our TP-03 program for Demodex blepharitis.
+We track our external research and development expenses on a program-by-program basis, such as fees paid to CROs, CMOs, and research laboratories in connection with our pre-clinical development, process development, manufacturing and clinical development activities.
+However, we do not currently track employee time on a program-by-program basis.
+For the years ended December 31, 2020 and 2019, substantially all of our external and internal research and development expenses are attributable to our TP-03 program for Demodex blepharitis.

-Research and development activities are central to our business model.
-Product candidates in later stages of clinical development, such as TP-03, generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
-We expect our research and development expenses to increase substantially following this offering and in the future, as we seek to initiate and progress additional clinical trials for our product candidates, including TP-03 for the potential treatment of MGD, TP-04 for the potential treatment of rosacea and TP-05 for potential Lyme prophylaxis and community malaria reduction, complete our clinical programs, pursue regulatory approval of our product candidates, and prepare for the possible commercialization of these product candidates.
-The successful development of our product candidates is highly uncertain.
-As this time, we cannot precisely estimate the aggregate costs required to complete significant portions of our clinical programs or additional costs associated with the validation of our contract manufacturers and suppliers as required by the FDA.
-See "Risk Factors" for a discussion of risks and uncertainties associated with our research and development projects.
+We expect our research and development expenses to increase substantially in the future, as we seek to initiate and progress additional clinical trials for our product candidates, including TP-03 for the potential treatment of MGD, TP-04 for the potential treatment of rosacea, and TP-05 for potential Lyme prophylaxis and community malaria reduction.
+We expect to complete our clinical programs for these product candidates, and as appropriate, pursue regulatory approval and prepare for the possible commercialization for each.